Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 Frequently Asked Questions

 This website is operated by the Infinity Q Diversified Alpha Fund (the “Fund”) to provide information on the Fund’s liquidation and distribution process.
 Please check this website regularly for future updates and information, as well as certain Fund documents relating to the Fund’s liquidation and distribution.
+The undated inquiries and responses listed below were added to this page in 2021; those that were added or have been updated since then were current as of the dates noted.

 Shareholders or their representatives who have questions about the Fund that are not answered below can submit them using the “Submit Inquiry” link above.